• Skip to primary navigation

 A Mexican martini on a black surface with olives around it and salt on a plate behind it.

-Not all margarita recipes call for fresh-squeezed orange juice, but it is a classic flavor pairing with olives.
-In this particular cocktail, the orange juice mellows out the briney-ness and brings all of the flavors together in perfect harmony.
+In this particular cocktail, the orange liqueur mellows out the briney-ness and brings all of the flavors together in perfect harmony.
 Therefore, in the case of the Mexican Martini, consider it an essential ingredient.

 • Tequila